AlexandriaDAO/core/src/alex_frontend/public/README.md

 In Alexandria, everything you see is owned by someone in some way.
 This ownership is of three forms:

-(1) Non-Fungible Token (NFT) - Owned files that can be transfered.
+(1) OG NFTS - Owned arweave files that can be transferred.
-(2) Soul-Bount Token (SBT) - Owned content fragments that cannot be transfered.
+(2) Scion NFTs (Soul-Bound Tokens, SBTs) - Owned copies of the original that cannot be transferred.
-(3) Reference - A secondary copy of an SBT or NFT that cannot be transferred.
+(3) Boards (To be determined) - Collections of NFTs and SBTs grouped by topic or other user-defined criteria.

 ### Content Types

-All Alexandria content is tokenized ArWeave transactions, and ICP-native reverences that index them.
+All Alexandria content is tokenized ArWeave transactions, and ICP-native references that index them.
+These could be any data type/format: a book, a movie, a song, etc., all fall in the same collection.

-These assets we call 'Blocks' and they are collected in groupd called 'Boards'.
+OG NFTs' Mint# encodes a ArWeave Transaction Id.
+Scion NFTs (SBTs) mint# combines with the owner principal to encode the OG NFT minting number.
+Both allow for an optional and mutable description in metadata, but the mint# and the location of its underlying asset are immutable, and so anything on Alexandria is essentially guaranteed to share the lifespan of the Internet.

 #### NFTs

-Alexandria NFTs, or 'Blocks', use a Motoko implementation of the ICRC7 and ICRC37 standards, with default transfer, mint, burn, etc., functionality.
+Alexandria NFTs use a Motoko implementation of the ICRC7 and ICRC37 standards, with default transfer, mint, burn, etc., functionality.
 There is a practically infinite supply cap (10^32 -1).

 The minting uses the ArWeave LibModule, where Librarians host a pre-paid node that can upload files to the permaweb.

 The cost to mint an NFT of an asset already stored on ArWeave is 1 LBRY.

-The cost upload an asset to ArWeave is variable.
-Currently it's 1 LBRY + 5LBRY/MB at a $10 ICP (1LBRY=1cent at $10 ICP).
-It costs Librarians $0.027/MB, so this is a breakeven price plus free ALEX mints for Librarians if they were to burn the LBRY, or a 2X margin at the LBRY purchase price.
+The cost upload an asset to ArWeave is variable, and seeks to match 1.5X the going rate for ArWeave uploads so as to reward Librarians with a 50% margin in LBRY, but this is subject to change.

 Alexandria employs an "nft_manager" canister to manage all state changes to the NFT collection.